-With barely two months left of frost-free weather left this year, this week may be your last chance to plant a warm-season crop.
-Look for those in the 50-60 day range, such as pickling cucumbers, okra, bush beans, and summer squash.
+This week may be your last chance to plant a warm-season crop.
+We have just about two months left of frost-free weather left this year so make sure to look for those in the 50-60-day range, such as pickling cucumbers, okra, bush beans, and summer squash.
 This may also give you some relief against damaging pests, such as the squash vine borer, which by mid-August should no longer be laying eggs in your tender plants.
 While you may not achieve yields like those in the summer months, it’s nice to be able to extend summer harvests into the fall.

 Blossom End Rot of Tomatoes

-Tomatoes are starting set or soon will be depending on the variety and when you planted them.
-This is when the blossom end rot sets in, if it does, even though you will not see it until the tomato is fully formed and starting to ripen.
+Tomatoes are starting to set or soon will be depending on the variety and when you planted them.
+This is when blossom end rot can set.
+If it does you will not see it until the tomato is fully formed and starting to ripen.

 Blossom end rot is not a fungus, it is a structural deficiency caused by inadequate calcium when the tomato is forming.
 This structural deficiency may provide an entry point for other diseases but even without a fungus, the bottom will be sunken, water-soaked, and may be black or brown and leathery.
 Some varieties are more prone to it than others – elongated and pear-shaped sauce tomatoes are the most susceptible.

-In some areas, blossom end rot occurs simply because the there is not enough calcium in the soil.
-That is highly unlikely to be the issue in St. Louis because our soil’s parent material is limestone, which is composed primarily of calcium carbonate (CaCO3).
-So, adding calcium, as you might assume, is unlikely to fix the problem.
+In some areas, blossom end rot occurs simply because there is not enough calcium in the soil.
+This isn’t usually the case in St. Louis because our soil’s parent material is limestone, which is composed primarily of calcium carbonate (CaCO3).
+So, adding calcium, as you might assume, may not fix the problem.

-What is the probably cause is uneven or excessive soil moisture making the abundant calcium unavailable to the plant.
+What could be the cause is uneven or excessive soil moisture making the abundant calcium unavailable to the plant.
 The solution is two-fold.

-First, mulch the soil with 2-3 inches of compost.
+First, mulch the soil with 2-3 inches of compost or leaf mulch.
 This evens out and maintains soil moisture as the mercury climbs.
 It also suppresses weeds and improves soil structure and health.